seelangs/seelangs.github.io/index.md

 NOTE: If you choose to use this method of delivery, you must also register an IU List password, as described above near the top of the Welcome message.
 The first time you click to read one of the posts you will be prompted for your subscription address and IU List password.
 However, once you enter that information and click the Login button, your information is saved in a cookie on your hard drive and you will not be bothered with that intermediate step again (unless you change subscription addresses or log in from a different computer).

-#### Switching Back
-Should you choose to use DIGEST or SUMMARY and later decide to switch back to the default method of receiving list mail, send the command SET seelangs-l MAIL in an e-mail to: list@list.indiana.edu

-NOTE:  You must send a *new* e-mail to that address if you’d like to use one of these options.
-Replying to this message will not work.

 ### Changing Your Email Address with SEELANGS
 If you want your SEELANGS mail sent to a new address, you do not have to re-subscribe.
 There are two ways to go about changing your subscription address.